Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Parameterized TDOA

-To summarize, we employ WLS to estimate the parameters of the TDOA model.
-Neglecting higher-order errors, $\boldsymbol{\eta}_{u;ij}$ can be regarded as a zero-mean noise vector, which implies that the derived model parameter estimates and instantaneous TDOA estimates are unbiased.
-Since this algorithm is designed for mobile targets, we refer to it as Mobile Weighted Least Squares.
+At this stage, by aligning the estimated TDOA models of multiple anchor pairs to the same instant, concurrent TDOA estimates can be derived, which can then be directly used for localization using classical TDOA-based methods.
+Since this algorithm is designed for mobile targets, we refer to it as mobile weighted least squares, namely MWLS.

-\subsubsection{Successive Time Difference Strategy}
+\subsection{Successive Time Difference Strategy}